All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Equipment You Will Need

 Your provider or pharmacy will supply or prescribe insulin syringes appropriate for your dose.
 A 29 to 31 gauge needle with a half-inch length is standard for subcutaneous injection.
-You will also need alcohol swabs for cleaning the vial top and injection site, and a sharps container for safe disposal of used syringes.
+You'll also need alcohol swabs for cleaning the vial top and injection site, and a sharps container for safe disposal of used syringes.
+For a complete cost breakdown, see our compare semaglutide prices.

 Drawing Up Your Dose